-From this perspective, these fundamental services are all at an architectural level that is between link layer and network layer on the traditional network stack, since they are required in order to implement end-to-end IP datagram delivery service.
+From this perspective, these fundamental services are all at an architectural level that is below the network layer stack, since they are required in order to implement end-to-end IP datagram delivery service.

-Given our formulation of the E2E Principle, which treats it as a hypothesis about fundamental limits of scalability in the face of service specialization, and cost and/or scarcity, it is easy to see why attempts to make other use of the local storage or processing services on the intermediate node have typically been interpreted as prima facie "violations of E2E" which would diminish the scalability of the network.
-Any creation of visible data state within the network, for example, have been viewed this way because of the belief that storage services must be "reliable" or "perpetual" in order to be valuable to users.
-In that case the E2E Principle tells us that the need for reliability would result in a commensurate lack of scalability in the resulting network, since reliability is expensive and allocation in perpetuity requires constant replacement.
-Or again, transforming data at intermediate nodes is usually viewed as a violation of E2E.
+Given our formulation of the E2E Principle, which treats it as a hypothesis about fundamental limits of scalability in the face of service specialization, and cost and/or scarcity, one can see why attempts to make use of the local storage or processing services on the intermediate nodes have sometimes been interpreted as prima facie "violations" of E2E.
+Some have viewed any creation of visible data state within the network this way, for example, because of the belief that storage of value to users.
+In that case the E2E Principle tells us that the need for reliability would result in a commensurate lack of scalability in the resulting network, since reliability and indefinite allocation monopolize valuable resources. transforming data at intermediate nodes may be viewed as a violation of E2E.
 The idea is that processing requires security, scheduling, code portability and other expensive and specializing services that, according to the principle, will result in a system with little scalability.

-For example, over the years various attempts have been made to avoid or mitigate the discipline imposed by E2E requirements.
+Over the years various attempts have been made to avoid or mitigate the discipline implied by E2E requirements.
 With the explosive Internet boom of the late 1990s, the idea arose that IP infrastructure would now remain fixed, but overlay infrastructure would grow up on top of it to allow the creation of additional services.
 This had the advantage of letting the designer of overlay services off the hook regarding the scalability of their service, since they were designing a service only for some community of users, not for the entire network.
 The communities were usually the sites of a single enterprise or the paying customers of some specific online business.
-While this has led to some very valuable enterprise, intranet and overlay solutions, it has not added to the ability of the public infrastructure to respond to the needs of public events, and to meet the unexpected needs of commercial customers who have not arranged for overlay infrastructure to be deployed on their behalf.
+While this has led to some very valuable enterprise, intranet and overlay solutions, it has not added to the ability of the public infrastructure to respond to the needs of public events, or to meet the unexpected needs of user communities who have not arranged for overlay infrastructure to be deployed on their behalf.

 Another situation in which one might adopt an approach that E2E predicts is less scalable occurs when one is working in an environment where some of the approaches that would enhance scalability are simply impractical.
-For example, the developers of Interplanetary Networking (IPN) found that the delays inherent in end-toend signaling on a planetary scale made end-to-end data integrity checking and retransmission of data impractical, and so they were forced to adopt a rigorous system of hopby-hop reliability based on database technology which they call "custody transfer" in analogy to post office procedures [5].
+For example, the developers of Interplanetary Networking (IPN) found that the delays inherent in end-to-end signaling on a planetary scale made end-to-end data integrity checking and retransmission of data impractical, and so they were forced to adopt a rigorous system of hop-by-hop reliability based on database technology which they call "custody transfer" in analogy to post office procedures [5].
 In this case, it was seen as necessary to forfeit scalability in order to implement the application at all.

 With such experiments at cheating E2E, various attempts to wring profitability from non-scalable services, and cases where architects were forced to turn away from it, those who believed E2E was a fundamental tradeoff were left with no way to expand scalable networking to encompass new classes of resources.
-While some have believed that this showed that it was time to "go beyond" E2E in order to make further progress, we argue that a more careful application of the E2E to problem of service creation at the intermediate node can yield much better results.
+While some have believed that this showed that it was time to "go beyond" E2E in order to make further progress, we argue that a more careful application of the E2E to problem of service creation at the intermediate node may yield better results.